 Nieces and nephews: Nick Fedyk and his wife, Jocelyn; Erika Fedyk and her husband, Tommy Hicks; Matthew Fedyk; Mary Kate Cullinane and her husband, Brian; Theresa Burkey; Andrew Zabroske and his wife, Sondra; Will Dowd; Timothy Zabroske, and Luke Zabroske.

 Grand nieces and nephews: Peter Fedyk; Darby Fedyk; Shyanne Dowd; Kyra Burkey; Graeme Hicks, and Lila Cullinane.

 Along with his parents, Kevin is preceded in death by his brother, Bill Dowd, and brother-in-law, Peter Fedyk.

-A Catholic Mass of Christian Burial celebrating Kevin’s life will be held at St. Joseph Catholic Church, 410 E Simpson St, Mechanicsburg, Pennsylvania 17055, on Saturday, Jan.
+A Catholic Mass of Christian Burial celebrating Kevin’s life was held at St. Joseph Catholic Church, 410 E Simpson St, Mechanicsburg, Pennsylvania 17055, on Saturday, Jan.
 23 at 11 a.m.
 The Mass can be viewed on the parish’s Facebook page, too: https://www.facebook.com/stjosephmechanicsburg

 Relatives and freinds are invited to the Funeral Mass celebrating Kevin’s life in Troy (Lansingburgh) at St. Augustine's Church, 28-115th Street, Troy, NY 12182 on Saturday, October 2, 2021 at 11:00 a.m. which will be followed by his cremains being interred in Troy’s St. Mary’s Cemetery with his parents and his brother.